 Within days, though, investor sentiment changed.
 This was because investors realised that many of the companies that comprise the FTSE 100 earn a significant (or, indeed, a major) proportion of their earnings in overseas (non-UK) economies.
 These overseas economies are not going to be directly affected by Brexit.

 Additionally the vote to leave the EU led to a sharp fall in the value of the UK pound.
 This fall was forecast to have beneficial effects for many FTSE 100 companies since:

 So the initial adverse response of investors was quickly turned round as careful analysis replaced emotional sentiment in the assessment of the prospects for the FTSE 100 companies.

 Brexit may be bad for many parts of the economy but this does not necessarily mean it is bad news for the FTSE 100.
-This index is a measure of the financial health of the top UK companies not a measure of the overall economy’s wellbeing.
+This index is a collective measure of the financial health of the 100 biggest companies listed on the London Stock Exchange – many of whom obtain a large portion of their earnings from overseas sales.
+The index is, therefore, not a wholly reliable measure of the overall health of the UK economy.

 Check what you’ve learned this week by taking the end-of-week quiz.

 Open the quiz in a new window or tab then come back here when you’re done.

 It has been a very full first week and you will have learned much about the need for effective investment planning and some of the initial building blocks for your strategy.

 You looked at why investing for the future is essential for households – particularly in the light of the evidence that we, in the UK, aren’t doing enough to save for the future.